Madonna of the Pomegranate: Cardiac Anatomy

 The pomegranate in the painting has been identified as an accurate representation of cardiac anatomy.
 In the late 15th century, Botticelli was introduced to the reappearance of interest in human anatomy and reclamation of the lost medical knowledge from ancient times.
 Renaissance artists were able to reclaim this lost knowledge through the dissection of corpses.
 During the time of the Renaissance, artists found it very valuable to become anatomists, which led them to a better understanding of the human body which would improve their artwork to be more life like.
 The title of the painting, Madonna of the Pomegranate, derives from the fruit being held in the Virgin Mary's hand.
 The pomegranate serves as a symbol of fullness of Jesus' suffering and resurrection.
 In the Christian religion, pomegranates symbolize the transition from life to death and resurrection as it eventually will be born again from the seeds that are left behind.
 The red seeds displayed in the opened pomegranate are meant to remind the viewer of the bloodshed by Jesus, which saved humankind.
 The peeled portion of the pomegranate demonstrates non-symmetrical chambers, similar to the cardiac chambers of a heart.
-Botticelli displays the inner spongy membrane, spitting the arils (seed pods) into five spaces.
+Botticelli displays the inner spongy membrane, splitting the arils (seed pods) into five spaces.
 These spaces represent the atria, ventricles, and the main pulmonary trunk.
 The crown is separated into two parts, imitating the superior vena cava and the arch of aorta with its 3 branches.
 The fruit is also being held in front of the left side of the chest, which overlays the position of the heart.
 These surprising analogies with actual cardiac anatomy and its depiction over the chest make likely the hypothesis of a heart hidden in the fruit held by Mary and Jesus.